Departure Time Choice Models in Urban Transportation Systems Based on Mean Field Games: Introduction

 Most of the previous studies on the DTUE problem in the literature are based on solving a classic Nash equilibrium problem coupled with a single point-queue (bottleneck) model based on the pioneering paper of \cite{vickrey1969congestion}.
 The idea behind the point-queue models is to assume that the travel cost on the transportation system consists of a free-flow travel cost plus a congestion cost represented by a queueing cost \citep{daganzo1985uniqueness}.
 Therefore, DTUE arises because the queue capacity is limited, and travelers should consider the trade-off between the travel time losses and the costs corresponding to arriving later or earlier than the preferred arrival time \citep{ata2018equilibrium}.
 A comprehensive literature review on the bottleneck models has been recently conducted by \cite{li2020fifty}, which highlights the developments and the applications of bottleneck models to transportation systems in the past half-century.

 Representing the urban transportation network by an origin, a destination, and a single bottleneck is not realistic \citep{lamotte2018morning, nagel2003still}.
 Indeed congestion depends on the detailed topology of the transportation network (e.g., the spatial distribution of origins, destinations, routes, and roads).
 In addition, congestion is impacted by the distribution of trips and vehicle densities \citep{jin2020generalized, ji2014empirical}.
-To integrate such features while keeping the macroscopic scale, a common approach in urban transportation economics and transportation science is to model the transportation network using the bathtub models \citep{arnott2016equilibrium, mariotte2017macroscopic, lamotte2016morning}.
+To integrate such features while keeping the macroscopic scale, a common is to represent the network dynamics by Macroscopic Fundamental Diagram (MFD) models.
+This kind of model is also referred to bathtub models in the economic literature \citep{arnott2016equilibrium, mariotte2017macroscopic, lamotte2016morning}.